From war to peace: Vietnam's rubber sandals march on

 Even in peacetime, the design remains popular for sustainability reasons, said Mr Nguyen Duc Truong, who has spent his life crafting the shoes.

-"I think there is still much potential for rubber sandals," the 58-year-old said.
+"I think there is still much potential for rubber sandals," the 58-year-old added.

 Vietnam is one of the world's top four countries for shoe manufacturing and its factories produce pairs for major brands such as Nike and Adidas.